TannerHarman/WorlandFirstChoice/README.md

-# README
+# T0-Do

-This README would normally document whatever steps are necessary to get the application up and running.
+* x Fix links from Service Sections to their respective category view pages	+This README would normally document whatever steps are necessary to get the

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* o Implement confirmable Functionality into Devise for User sign ups	+application up and running.
+* o Remove Login/Register Links before final deployment